 In this case, I would go ahead and request the full investment summary, as this opportunity ticks off most, if not all, of the things I look for in a multifamily investment opportunity – strong team, strong submarket, and opportunity to add value.

 In the meantime, I would do some more research on both the submarket and the deal sponsor team.
-I would definitely google Alpha Investments and read about the core people on their team, learn about other assets in their portfolio, and see if I can find any negative reviews or stories out there about the individuals or the team.
+I would definitely google Alpha Investments and read about the core people on their real estate investing team, learn about other investment properties in their portfolio, and see if I can find any negative reviews or stories out there about the individuals or the real estate team.

-Once you find an investment summary that meets your investment criteria, it’s critical that you move quickly.
+Once you find a real estate investment property that meets your investment criteria, it’s critical that you move quickly.
 Why?
-Because these opportunities fill up on a first-come, first-served basis.
+Because these real estate investments fill up on a first-come, first-served basis.

-Pro tip: There’s no penalty for backing out of an investment down the road, so it’s to your benefit to reserve early, to ensure you get a spot in the deal.
+Pro tip: There’s no penalty for backing out of a real estate investment down the road, so it’s to your benefit to reserve early, to ensure you get a spot in the deal.
 If you wait around to be 110% sure, others will have jumped in front of you in line, and you may be left on the backup list.

-If you’re interested in seeing a sample of a full investment summary, or to gain access to the deals in our pipeline, consider signing up for the Goodegg Investor Club.
+If you’re interested in seeing a sample of a full investment summary, or to gain access to the real estate deals in our pipeline, consider signing up for the Goodegg Investor Club.

 We are here to support you in your investment journey and will never pressure you to invest.
 Our goal is to help you gain the knowledge you need to invest with confidence (whether in our deals or not), so that together, we can change the world, one investment at a time.